Check out our recruitment video:

 Many Writing Fellows report significant improvement in their own writing and decide to go on to write Honors theses.
 They have also reported that the Fellowship is a central focus of their graduate and law school interviews.
 Each year some Writing Fellows enter professional careers in publishing, advertising, and science and technology writing.

-The Writing Fellows Program is funded by the University Honors Program.
+The Writing Fellows Program is funded by the University of Delaware Honors College.
 For more information, please contact Ray Peters, Coordinator of the Writing Fellows Program, at 831-8567 or firstname.lastname@example.org.